-Compared with previous works, our contribution to P2P network are 1) users can perform query based on content of information rather than simple filename or metadata, 2) efficient location of data under an environment with no index storage in centralized server or distributed among peers.
+- 1. Rich Query-users can perform query based on content of information rather than simple filename or meta data. - 2.
+Efficient Data Location-efficient location of data under an environment with no index storage in centralized server or distributed among peers.

 In this paper, we propose a strategy for clustering peers that share similar properties together, thus, data inside the P2P network will be organized in a fashion similar to a Yellow Pages.
-In order to make use of our clustered P2P network efficiently, we also propose a new content-based query routing strategy, the Firework Query Model (FQM) [9], which aims to route the query intelligently according to the content of query to reduce the network traffic of query passing in the network.
-In particular, we design and implement a DIStributed COntent-based Visual Information Retrieval system (DISCOVIR) [4], which is compatible to Gnutella network, for users to share and retrieve images.
+In order to make use of our clustered P2P network efficiently, we also propose a new content-based query routing strategy, the Firework Query Model (FQM) [15], which aims to route the query intelligently according to the content of query to reduce the network traffic of query passing in the network.
+Our proposed routing and searching algorithm makes use of deliberately formed connection between peers and routing of queries intelligently to increase query performance without strict requirement on network topology and location of data placement, while adaptable to current P2P network.
+We also incorporate multimedia features in consideration when building the network and routing queries.
+In particular, we design and implement a DIStributed COntent-based Visual Information Retrieval system (DISCOVIR) [6], as shown in Fig. 1, which is compatible to Gnutella network, for users to share and retrieve images.